 Manslaughter refers to criminal homicide which was due to the reckless or indifferent behavior of the offender.
 To put it simply, manslaughter charges may result from the offender causing the accidental death of another person.
 This differs from murder charges which can result from the intentional and malicious killing of another person.

-Manslaughter charges can be either first or second degree felonies in New Jersey depending on the nature of the circumstances surrounding the incident.
-Aggravated manslaughter may also be charged for crimes of passion which were the result of a reasonable provocation.
+Manslaughter charges can be either first or second-degree felonies in New Jersey depending on the nature of the circumstances surrounding the incident.
+Aggravated manslaughter may also be charged for crimes of passion which were the result of reasonable provocation.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have extensive experience defending clients who have been charged with manslaughter or aggravated manslaughter in towns across New Jersey and Passaic County, including Paterson, Wayne, Clifton, Woodland Park, West Milford, and Little Falls.
+At The Montanari Law Group, our criminal defense attorneys have extensive experience defending clients who have been charged with manslaughter or aggravated manslaughter in towns across New Jersey and Passaic County, including Paterson, Wayne, Clifton, Woodland Park, West Milford, and Little Falls.
 We believe in treating clients with the respect and compassion we would hope to receive when going through a stressful criminal case.